rogroc/Postgrau-Data-Science-UB/20_DeepLearning/readme.md

 > Google colab FAQ: https://research.google.com/colaboratory/faq.html

 ### Getting Started
-+ You need to (signup)[https://colab.research.google.com/] and apply for access before you start using google colab.
++ You need to [signup](https://colab.research.google.com/) and apply for access before you start using google colab.
 + Once you get the access, you can upload notebooks using ``File->Upload Notebook``.
-I have uploaded the fastai lesson 1 notebook.
-And please visit this notebook for reference.
-Setup cells will be available in the shared notebook.
 + To enable GPU backend for your notebook. ``Runtime->Change runtime type->Hardware Accelerator->GPU``.

 <p align="center">